misha-panyushkin/aloudly.education/README.md

 # ![](https://raw.githubusercontent.com/misha-panyushkin/aloudly.education/master/web/public/materials/favicon.ico "") aloudly.education

-##### We are bringing cutting edge technology to the academic world.
-Creating an unique technique for distinguish and eliminating human mispronunciations.
+##### We bring advanced technologies to the academic world.
+On the way to Create an unique technique for distinguishing and eliminating human speech defects and mispronunciations.
 It's a startup and we are moving forward every day.